 Yes, emergency medical expenses incurred during travel (including those related to COVID-19) are covered by our travel insurance policy.
 The insurance policy rules/conditions will apply as for any other emergency medical expenses incurred abroad.

 You can find more details, as well as the claim form, on Select.
-Go to Connect, then People Center, then Select for your country.
+Go to My People Hub, then choose Select.

 What do I do if I don’t feel comfortable using public transport?

-As we are still in the voluntary return to office stage, please do not use public transport if you feel uncomfortable doing so.
+Until we launch our Hybrid Work Pilot, you do not need to attend the office unless your job requires it, therefore please do not use public transport if you feel uncomfortable doing so.

 If I am required in the office and feel uncomfortable taking public transport, will the company pay for a taxi/Uber for me?

-No. The company will only ask employees to travel into the office when the government has deemed it appropriate to do so.
-We won’t reimburse you for travel to your permanent site.
+No. The company will only ask employees to travel to your place of work.
 Please discuss with your line manager any specific concerns you have about commuting.

 I have a car and would prefer to drive to the office.
 Will the company provide me with parking?